christophihl/startupengineer/content/_repos/dat_sci/02_intro_tv.md

 We are going to do that by importing, wrangling and visualizing of the provided data.

 **Context**</br>

 Olist is the largest department store in Brazilian marketplaces.
 Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
 Those merchants are able to sell their products through the Olist Store and ship them directly to the customers using Olist logistics partners.
-See more on their website: [www.olist.com](www.olist.com)
+See more on their website: <a href="https://olist.com" target="_blank">olist.com</a>

 After a customer purchases the product from Olist Store a seller gets notified to fulfill that order.
 Once the customer receives the product, or the estimated delivery date is due, the customer gets a satisfaction survey by email where he can give a note for the purchase experience and write down some comments.